by Andrew Tropin, Ramin Honary

 the top level, test modules should wrap all tests in

-a suite-thunk (or define-suite) so that
+a suite-loader (or define-suite) so that

 test runners can discover and load them as a unit.
 A bare top-level